Jay-study-nildana/NodeJSForStudents/README.md

 Inevitably we will be using one of the more advanced back end libraries like Next JS or Strapi, but for now, just the basic express stuff.

 1. [NodeJSHelloWorld](NodeJSHelloWorld) - Hello World with Node JS.
+1. [MongoDBHelloWorld](MongoDBHelloWorld) - Hello World with Mongo DB.

 # Hire Me

-I work as a full time freelance software developer and coding tutor.
+I work as a full time freelance coding tutor.
 Hire me at [UpWork](https://www.upwork.com/fl/vijayasimhabr) or [Fiverr](https://www.fiverr.com/jay_codeguy).

 # Hobbies